co-browser/vibe/.github/ISSUE_TEMPLATE/feature_request.md

 ## Proposed Solution
 A clear description of what you want to happen.

+## Path Dependencies
+Are there other linked or adjacent features dependent on this?

 ## Alternative Solutions
 A clear description of any alternative solutions you've considered.